stefanos-larkou/random-walks/README.md

 ```
 Root Directory
+└── src
     ├── images
     │   └── icon.ico
-│
-└── src
-    ├── examples
-    │   ├── animation_example.py
-    │   └── plot_examples.py
     ├── main.py
     ├── random_walker.py
     └── visualisation.py
 ```

 ### Folders
+- **src**: The source code folder.
 - **images**: The GUI's icon is located here.
 More importantly, when saving a plot, it is placed in a subdirectory that will be created here.
 <br> _Note_: If running the executable, a new directory will be created in the same folder containing the newly saved file.
-- **src**: The source code folder.
-- **examples**: The scripts that demonstrate how to use the RandomWalker class and plot the results are located here.

 ### Files
 - **random_walker.py**: Contains the `RandomWalker` class, which is used for simulating a random walk.
-This class is used in all other files.
-- **animation_example.py**: Example script demonstrating the animation of random walks.
-The global configuration variables can be modified to change the properties of the simulation.
-- **plot_examples.py**: Example script demonstrating static plots of random walks.
-The global configuration variables can be modified to change the properties of the simulation.
 - **visualisation.py**: Contains functions for setting up the Matplotlib axes, plotting animations and static plots.
 - **main.py**: The main script.
-It includes a simple GUI built with tkinter for configuring and running the simulation.
+It includes a GUI built with tkinter for configuring and running the simulation.

 ## Usage
 ### Main Program